-$ http ifconfig.lt/country United States $ http ifconfig.lt/country-iso US
+$ http www.ifconfig.lt/country United States $ http www.ifconfig.lt/country-iso US

 Setting the Accept: application/json